Man sold woman for sex, SAPD says

 SAN ANTONIO – A 39-year-old man sold a woman for sex for several years before he was finally arrested Thursday on charges of human trafficking, San Antonio Police Chief William McManus said.

-Joseph Sanchez Davila solicited the woman for prostitution on a website, McManus said.
+Joseph Sanchez Davila solicited the victim for prostitution on a website, McManus said.

 Human trafficking increase expected during Super Bowl